openaustralia/morph/app/views/documentation/tutorial.md

 This tutorial uses the Ruby programming language, but you can apply the steps and techniques to any language available on morph.io.

-In this tutorial we will:
+In this tutorial you will:

 * create a scraper on morph.io
 * clone it using git to work with on your local machine